The-Pokemod-Group/Aegis-All-In-One/README.md

 ```
 (*) You might need to run the above command with sudo if your local user doesn't have permissions over the docker service

 If you get an error in form of `The "UID" variable is not set.
-Defaulting to a blank string.` it means your shell isn't exporting the UID/GUID variables.
+Defaulting to a blank string.` it means your shell isn't exporting the UID/GUID variables that are needed for grafana.
 You can overcome this by starting the stack with:

 ```
 UID=${UID} GID=${GID} docker-compose up -d --force-recreate --build
 ```
 (*) You might need to run the above command with sudo if your local user doesn't have permissions over the docker service

+Another option would be to comment out the grafana section if you don't need it.

 You should check each running container for errors after first start in the form of: